vstoppe/mycloud/biteval/Readme.md

-# This is my bitwarden installation by the (manuel method)[https://help.bitwarden.com/article/install-on-premise/#manual-docker-installations].
+# This is my bitwarden installation by the [manuel method](https://help.bitwarden.com/article/install-on-premise/#manual-docker-installations).

 Most steps are performed by the setup.sh script.
 It takes all environment variables for configuration from one file.